What are installed authoring tools?

 If you’re not familiar with Adobe products you face a steep learning curve with Captivate 9.
 Content creation can be tricky and frustrating, with many tools hidden or hard to find.
 Even once a level of proficiency is achieved, Storyline 2 is still a better tool for creating content quickly (not necessarily to a higher standard).
 The Adobe community provides videos and feedback for learners, but the company itself provides quite little in the way of support.

 Captivate 9 is the cheaper of the two tools, with an outright price of $1,229USD or the option to rent monthly for $29.99 a month, with a minimum contract of at least one year.
-Students and teachers can get the program discounted at just $399AUD.
+Students and teachers can get the program discounted depending on the school.

 You need to ask yourself the following questions…